 - DoLS assessments during the outbreak, including what the Best Interests Assessors and Authorisers could consider and document in their reports

-- applying to the Court of Protection and the practicalities you should consider at this time.
+- applying to the Court of Protection and the practicalities you should consider

 SCIE’s guide summarises the news article from 39 Essex Chambers.
 Read the article in full, which also includes guidance on advance care planning and key messages from the vice-president of the Court of Protection.